KxSystems/docs/docs/wp/capi/index.md

 k(-handle, "1.0 + 2.0", (K)0);
 ```

 The asynchronous option is recommended when maximum data throughput is desired and the sender does not require an acknowledgment.
-Greater technical details on synchronous vs asynchronous requests can be found in the following white papers.
+Greater technical details on synchronous vs asynchronous requests can be found in the following:

-:fontawesome-regular-hand-point-right: White papers:
+:fontawesome-regular-hand-point-right:
 [Common design principles for kdb+ gateways](../gateway-design/index.md)
 [Query Routing: A kdb+ framework for a scalable, load balanced system](../query-routing/index.md)